webersab/portfolio/index.md

 	<img src="images/software_thumbnail.png" alt="drawing" width="300"/>
 </figure>

-You can find my publications [here](https://scholar.google.de/citations?hl=en&user=snjif4AAAAAJ).
 My academic work focuses on Natural Language Processing, and specifically on multilingual systems.
+For the preservation of the anonimity of this applications I can only provide links to my papers upon request.

 In addition to providing a safe place to socialise at conferences and advocating for queer researchers in AI, [Queer in AI](https://sites.google.com/view/queer-in-ai/home) has released a guide on how to make conferences more inclusive for queer people.
 I have been a co-author and you can read it [here](https://sites.google.com/view/queer-in-ai/diversity-guide?authuser=0).

 I feel very passionate about open source software and I think research code should be available to the public.
-You can find the code that goes along with my publications [here](https://github.com/webersab).
+You can find the code that goes along with my publications on github [here](https://github.com/webersab).

 # Organiser
 <figure class="third">